aharita/engineer-to-leader/website/docs/senior-to-manager/module-8/index.md

     *   *The Fix:* "Mining for Conflict."
 In the meeting, say: "I see a lot of nodding, but this is a risky plan.
 Who is going to play Devil's Advocate?
 Sarah, tell me why this plan will fail."
 Force the dissent into the open.
 *   **The "Rockstar" Bully:** High performer, but makes people cry in code reviews.
     *   *The Intervention:* "Your code is A+.
 Your behavior is F. The average is C. You are failing."
 You cannot let technical brilliance excuse social terrorism.
 It poisons the group dynamic faster than any bad code could.
+---

+## 5. Summary
+*   **Kill hero culture.** Cross-train to eliminate single points of failure.
+*   **Structure for flow.** Embed experts in feature teams, not silos.
+*   **Build psychological safety.** Celebrate finding bugs, ask stupid questions.
+*   **Healthy conflict is good.** Task conflict drives improvement, relationship conflict destroys teams.

+You manage individuals, but you lead a team.